Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 `ReadFrom` replays the log from a given sequence number. `Tablet.Recover()` calls this and re-inserts the relevant cells into a fresh memtable.
 The `minSeq` parameter allows the system to skip log entries that were already flushed to SSTables before the crash.

----

-## 10. SSTable — Immutable On-Disk Storage
+## 10. SSTable: Immutable On-Disk Storage

-SSTables (Sorted String Tables) are the persistent, immutable files that store Bigtable data on GFS.
-Once written, an SSTable is never modified — this immutability is what allows them to be safely cached, replicated, and read concurrently without locking.
+Once the memtable is full and frozen, it needs to go somewhere permanent.
+That's where SSTables come in, immutable files that sit on GFS and never change once written.
+Immutability sounds like a constraint, but it's actually what makes everything else easier: caching, replication, concurrent reads, all of it.

 ### File Format